phthallo/muspixel/README.md

 # muspixel

-<div align = "center">Stay up to date with your music on an 8x8 neopixel matrix.
+<div align = "center">Stay up to date with your music on an 8x8 NeoPixel matrix.
 </div>

 ## About
-Muspixel converts an 8x8 neopixel matrix[^2] and ESP8266 to an album cover display.
+Muspixel converts an 8x8 NeoPixel LED matrix[^2] and ESP8266 to an album cover display.
 Connect it to your [Last.fm](https://www.last.fm/) account and see your scrobbles on the display in real[^1] time!

 ## Usage and Development
 ### Hardware Setup